Tuesday, June 30, 2015

 “I’m sorry,” Mrs. Wellington said.
 “I can’t help you!
 I’m all out of stamps, too!”

 “Merry Christmas anyhow!”
 Madison said.
-Then, she sat down on the sidewalk and kicked the stones in the road.
+She kicked the stones in the road.

 “Madison, we should just go home and try again tomorrow,” her mother said.
 “Maybe your letters will still get there on time, even if you send them tomorrow.”